Elland Road: Early history

 The site, at the foot of Beeston Hill beside the A643 road to Elland, was owned by Bentley's Brewery and was called the Old Peacock Ground, after the pub which faced the land, hence the nickname the Peacocks associated with both Leeds City and United.
+An urban myth claims that the ground was cursed by gypsies whom had been forced off the land to allow for the construction of the stadium.
+In 1971 after a run of poor form, the Leeds manager Don Revie hired a fortune teller from Blackpool named Gypsy Rose Lee to lift the alleged curse.

 The first occupants were Holbeck Rugby Club (rugby league) who moved from Holbeck Recreation Ground after buying the Old Peacock Ground from Bentley's for £1,100.
-The first competitive football match at the ground was the West Yorkshire Cup final on 23 April 1898 between Hunslet and Harrogate, with Hunslet winning 1–0.

-The club erected a new stand in readiness for the 1898–99 season.
+The first competitive football match at the ground was as a neutral venue for the West Yorkshire Cup final on 23 April 1898 between Hunslet and Harrogate, with Hunslet winning 1–0.
+Holbeck erected a new stand in readiness for the 1898–99 rugby season.
 The ground eventually became known simply as Elland Road.
 For the 1902–03 season the Association football team, Leeds Woodville of the Leeds League, shared the ground with Holbeck RLFC in the 1902–03 season, but Holbeck went under in 1904 after losing a play-off against St. Helens and the ground was put on the market.
 After a meeting at the Griffin Hotel in Boar Lane in August, a new club, Leeds City, was formed and it was agreed that the Elland Road ground would be rented for the upcoming season.
 The lease was signed on 13 October 1904, for a rent of £75 per year.
 The club had an option to buy the ground for £5,000 in March 1905, but in November, the price was reduced to £4,500.